kcaliskan/react-webpack-boilerplate/README.md

 You ask good questions.

 1. Clone the repo.
-2. Navigate the folder on the terminal.
+2. Navigate the project folder on the terminal.
-3. Run "npm install" on the command line
+3. Run `npm install` on the command line
 4. Good to go!

 ## Can I use the Webpack live server with this boilerplate?